 7. William Daniels (K.I.T.T.)

-Daniels gave life to the 1982 Pontiac Trans Am, AKA, K.I.T.T. the highly-advanced super-intelligent car that was fond of humans and extremely personable.
-Daniels’ career took off in 1967, cast as the lead character in the short-lived series Captain Nice.
-As well as playing Dustin Hoffman’s disapproving father in the incredible film, The Graduate.
-The 80s is when Daniels gained international fame, starring as the acid-tongued Dr. Mark Craig in the medical drama, St. Elsewhere.
-He was nominated for 5 Emmys for the role, taking home two trophies.
+Daniels gave vocal life to the 1982 Pontiac Trans Am, AKA, K.I.T.T. the highly-advanced super-intelligent car that was fond of humans and extremely personable.
+Daniels’ career took off in 1967, cast as the lead character in the short-lived series Captain Nice as well as playing Dustin Hoffman’s disapproving father in the classic film, The Graduate.
+The 80s is when Daniels gained international fame, starring as the acid-tongued Dr. Mark Craig in the medical drama St. Elsewhere.
+He was nominated for five Emmys for the role, taking home two trophies.
 During this time, he simultaneously voiced his iconic K.I.T.T., both for NBC.
 Daniels would record the voice-over while on set for St. Elsewhere, saying: “My duties on Knight Rider are very simple.
 I do it in about an hour and a half.
 I’ve never met the cast.
 I haven’t even met the producer.”
 Obviously, he eventually did.